edumeet/edumeet/BOT-PROVIDER-API.md

 The page joins the meeting on its own.
 It shows the meeting and nothing else: no dialogs, buttons, notifications or sounds.
 It sends no audio or video, and it is hidden from the participant list and the participant count.
+Where the deployment collects client monitoring statistics, the page sends its own, marked as a bot's, so the operator can see what the recorder received.
 Participants see that it is there from an icon in the top bar, and moderators can see and stop the job from the bot menu.

 ### Reporting how the job is doing